In The Dead of Night

 Fast forward a few years, and Hanzō was in charge of defending Iga province (the homeland of the ninjas) from a ferocious attack by Nobunaga.
 While he was ultimately unsuccessful, he was able to significantly slow enemy forces for two years until he was finally routed by forces under Nobunaga’s direct control.
 After Nobunaga’s timely death a year later, Hanzō made his most significant contribution yet: he helped Japan’s future shōgun (king) Tokugawa cross Mikawa province with the help of the remnants of the local Iga ninja clans.

 Toward the end of his life, Hanzō gave up fighting and became a monk.
 He took the name “Sainen” and built a temple which was later named after him.
 Today, his remains are kept in Sainen-ji temple cemetery in Yostuya, Tokyo.
 His physical legacy lives on in the Imperial Palace, which has a gate that still retains his name.
-His cultural legacy is much more significant with many stories, films, and movies portraying different aspects of his life.
+His cultural legacy is even more significant with many stories, films, and movies portraying different aspects of his life.

 One popular movie portrayal of a (fictional) descendant of his is in the movie Kill Bill.
 Here, the Bride needs a weapon powerful enough to kill Bill, so she goes to Hattori Hanzō (revealed in supplementary material to be the 14th in that line) who is widely known as the best swordsmith in the world.
 Though he had taken a blood oath not to make any more weapons of destruction and had kept it for 29 years, he decided to break it when he learned the sword would be destined to kill Bill.
 The resulting masterwork he considered to be the finest and sharpest sword of his career.